wp-plugins/whale-kit/readme.txt

 =Show child categories from the category My_Category id:34= `[wk_terms child_of=34]`

-=Show all categories and empty too=
+= Show all categories and empty too =
 `[wk_terms hide_empty=0]`

 = Exclude a category 32 and all childs =
 `[wk_terms exclude_tree=array(32)]`

-=Sort categories by count of records=
+= Sort categories by count of records =
 `[wk_terms orderby=count order=ASC]`
 for the widget:
 orderby=count&order=ASC

-= Ñollapse categories =
+= Collapse categories =
 `[wk_terms collapse=1 hierarchical=1]`
 The collapse of the inactive branches of the tree of categories.

-=Display tags and specify the number of records= `[wk_terms taxonomy=post_tag show_count=1]`
+= Display tags and specify the number of records = `[wk_terms taxonomy=post_tag show_count=1]`

-=Show category and set the font size depending on the number of entries in the category= `[wk_terms show_count=1 size_of_count=1 smallest=8 largest=22 unit=px]`
+= Show category and set the font size depending on the number of entries in the category = `[wk_terms show_count=1 size_of_count=1 smallest=8 largest=22 unit=px]`

-=show 5 records out of category id:56, exclude category id:23= `[wk_posts cat=56,-23 posts_per_page=5]`
+= Show 5 records out of category id:56, exclude category id:23 =
+`[wk_posts cat=56,-23 posts_per_page=5]`
 for the widget:
 `cat=56,-23&posts_per_page=5`

-=Show entries with thumbnail=
+= Show entries with thumbnail =
 `[wk_posts meta_key=_thumbnail_id show_thumbnail=60?60 /]`
 for the widget:
 `meta_key=_thumbnail_id&show_thumbnail=60?60`
 *none_thumbnai - plug, if the record does not have a thumbnail, then specify the id attachment

-=Custom Field Query=
+= Custom Field Query =
 for the widget write all in one line:
 `meta_key=color&meta_value=blue&meta_compare=<=&posts_per_page=5`
 or per line of name = value pairs: